 Seventeen-year-old Jaheim was struggling to succeed.
 He had been expelled from every school in St. Lucie County, Florida, including an alternative school for at-risk teens.
 He had a history of substance use.
-The court ordered him to attend Project LIFT as one of the first students in their 2022 expansion to Fort Pierce, Florida.
+The court ordered him to attend Project LIFT as one of the first students in their recent expansion to Fort Pierce, Florida.

 Project LIFT was founded in 2010 by licensed psychotherapist Bob Zaccheo, who was frustrated with traditional treatment in a clinical setting.
 It is a nonprofit organization dedicated to improving the lives of at-risk teens and their families through treatment of substance use disorders, mental health counseling, mentoring and vocational skills training.

 Prior to founding Project LIFT, Bob specialized in working with adolescent boys who struggled with substance use.
 He discovered that the key to success with that population was to help teens replace their unhealthy choices with real-world experiences and skills.
-He invited a friend of his who was a certified mechanic to teach auto repair while his clients continued in counseling.
+He invited a friend who was a certified mechanic to teach auto repair while his clients continued in counseling.
 He termed the sessions, “Psychotherapy Under the Hood of a Car.”

 “The programs led by Bob Zaccheo and the Project LIFT team is an example of true disruption,” said Carrie Morgridge, co-founder of the Morgridge Family Foundation, “The future of work will rely on effective programs like the one they have built.”